BUB3: Structure

 The crystal structure of Bub3 indicates a protein of the seven-bladed beta-propeller structure with the presence of WD40 repeats, with each blade formed by four anti-parallel beta sheet strands that have been organized around a tapered channel.
 Mutation data suggest several important surfaces of interaction for the formation of the SAC, particularly the conserved tryptophans (in blades 1 and 3) and the conserved VAVE sequences in blade 5.

 Rae1 (an mRNA export factor), another member of the WD40 protein family, shows high sequence conservation with that of Bub3.
 Both bind to Gle2p-binding-sequence (GLEBS) motifs; while Bub3 specifically binds Mad3 and Bub1, Rae1 has more promiscuous binding as it binds both the nuclear pore complex and Bub1.
 This indicates a similarity in interaction of Bub3 and Rae1 with Bub1.

 Interactions

 BUB3 has been shown to interact with BUB1B, HDAC1 and Histone deacetylase 2.

 Bub3 has been shown to form complexes with Mad1-Bub1 and with Cdc20 (the interaction of which does not require intact kinetochores).
 Additionally, it has been shown to bind Mad2 and Mad3.

 Bub3 directs the localization of Bub1 at the kinetochore in order to activate the SAC.
-In both Saccharomyces cerevisiae and metazoans, Bub3 has been show to bind BubR1 and Bub1.
+In both Saccharomyces cerevisiae and metazoans, Bub3 has been shown to bind BubR1 and Bub1.

 The components that are essential for the spindle assembly checkpoint in yeast have been determined to be Bub1, Bub3, Mad1, Mad2, Mad3, and the increasingly important Mps1 (a protein kinase).